kiaramaldonado/kiaramaldonado/README.md

     "English 🇬🇧 (C2 · Cambridge)",
     "German 🇩🇪 (basic)",
   ],
-  funFact: "I built a Pac-Man game with a Canarian eco-message.
-Yes, really.",
+  funFact: "I built a Pac-Man game with a Canarian eco-message.",
   available: "Open to full-time roles from June 2026 ✅", };
 ```